siakhooi/image-sitter/README.md

 # Image Sitter

 Programs to take care of your container images.
-It help you ensure you have a up to date local cache of the docker images that you frequently used.
+It helps to ensure you have an up to date local cache of the docker images that are frequently used.

 ## Introduction

-You maintain the docker url in several files, categorize into groups, and also 3 predefined subgroup, which is 'pull-always', 'pull-if-not-exists', and 'delete-if-exists'.
+By maintaining the docker url in several files, categorize into groups, and 3 predefined subgroups, which are 'pull-always', 'pull-if-not-exists', and 'delete-if-exists'.
-`image-sitter` program will do the necessary pull or delete when it is triggered.
+`image-sitter` programs will do the necessary pull or delete when they are triggered.

 ## Commands